Courses

 Online Quantum Communications Course Structure

-The first week focuses on the fundamentals and principles of quantum information.
+The second week focuses on the fundamentals and principles of quantum information.
 Students will learn about the different types of application protocols for quantum networks and the mathematical formalism of qubits, Bloch sphere, and quantum evolution.
-Key topics include:

 • Prominent quantum communication tasks such as quantum key distribution (QKD), blind quantum computing, clock synchronization, secret sharing, and long-baseline telescopy